PythagoreanCult/Alpha-transitions/README.md

 everything should work out of the box, including correctly finding local paths.

-The src folder contains the source code, which can be used to generate transition times for a
+The src folder contains the source code, which can be used to generate transition times for a stochastic process described by a Langevin equation driven by alpha stable noise.
+Two parametric families of potentials are investigated, a quartic polinomial and a globally Lipschitz approximation of it, and a special case with an asymmetric potential.

+The scripts folder contains 3 files that allow to generate some of the figures of the paper.
+They are also ment to be examples on how the functions contained in the src folder are used.

+For more information consult the paper or drop me a message.